Erotic Grotesque Nonsense: Contents

 Erotic Grotesque Nonsense focuses on Japanese modern culture from the 1920s until the 1941 attack on Pearl Harbor that sent the country into war with the United States.
 The argument presented throughout the book is that ero guro nansensu, a broad range of cultural trends within the country, functioned as a challenge to the Japanese imperial ideology of kokkashugi and expansionism.
 It is divided into three parts: "Japanese Modern Times", "Japanese Modern Sites", and "Asakusa: Honky Tonk Tempo".

 "Japanese Modern Times" explores how words related to "modern" operated in the setting, including how Japanese people explored modernization and how Japanese academics' contemporary studies on Japanese society played a role in modernizing the country.
 It also explores the country's montage culture, as well as the "documentary impulse" prevalent in the book's discussion of modern Japan.

 "Japanese Modern Sites" examines the changes shown in modern culture.
 The chapter on the modern girl, which was inspired by an essay she wrote in 1991, cements them as symbols of modernity, while the cafe' waitress is cited as another example of modern change.
 Regarding media impact, the magazines Eiga no Tomo and Shufu no Tomo are used as a case study with respect to their impact on modern culture change, in addition to the extensive use of media sources instead of autobiographical ones.

 "Asakusa: Honky Tonk Tempo" centers on the role of Tokyo neighborhood Asakusa in modern culture, particularly by exploring it through the three parts of the titular concept.
 She explores the ero/erotic side of Asakusa through the work of Yasunari Kawabata and Soeda Azenbō, saying that the area (in Sabine Frühstück's words) "could be defined by sensation, food, motion, and vision"; the guro/grotesque side with the neighborhood's beggars and vagabonds; and the nansensu/nonsense side by exploring the Japanese trend of "nonsense movies".

-Silverburg uses a nonlinear "montage in motion" perspective to organize the book's contents, which she compares to the topic era's avant-garde montage technique and describes as "a series of moments and images that can be reordered in numerous ways to reorient us".
+Silverberg uses a nonlinear "montage in motion" perspective to organize the book's contents, which she compares to the topic era's avant-garde montage technique and describes as "a series of moments and images that can be reordered in numerous ways to reorient us".